 Not recommended where pH level is less than 7.0 without prior pH correction

 |Maximum Recommended "Iron Equivalent":||3 ppm (mg/l) - see above|

 Tannins can be removed by self-cleaning automatic tannin filters.
-These filters remove tannins by using anion ion-exchange media.
+These filters remove tannins by using anion ion exchange media.
 These units regenerate using rock salt (sodium chloride) in much the same way water softeners function.
-Frequently, we'll see shallow-dug wells (less than 50ft deep) that fill with run-off water, develop high levels of tannins during heavy rainy periods.
+Frequently, we'll see shallow-dug wells (less than 50ft deep) that fill with run-off water, and develop high levels of tannins during heavy rainy periods.
 Ideally sealing off the well from surface run-off would solve the problem, but a tannin filter is often an excellent, relatively low-cost alternative.

 Occasionally these tannins are accompanied by iron (Fe) or manganese (Mn).
 Water high in iron or manganese can sometimes be reddish, rust-colored, brown, tan, black, or even greenish in color.
 Chlorination or ionization water treatment, followed by an iron filter like our Manganese Sand Whole House Filter can be very effective at removing both tannins and these oxidized iron particles.